 It's easy to ignore houseplants when the weather is balmy and the vegetable patch needs weeding.
-But as the days become shorter, it's reassuring to glance at your Christmas cactus and discover, despite your neglect, a fresh crop of buds, ready to burst open during the darkest part of the year.
+But once the cold weather arrives, it's reassuring to glance at your Christmas cactus and discover, despite your neglect, a fresh crop of buds, ready to burst open during the darkest part of the year.

 You may also notice, however, roots coming out of the pot's drainage holes, yellowing foliage or new leaves that are smaller and farther apart than normal.
 Any or all of these clues might be a warning that it's time to repot your houseplant and give it a fresh start.